New recipes and updates

 So if you think these are pretty and the pictures look nice, I'm humbly grateful.
 But my rose and raspberry hearts are first and foremost delicious.

 The dough is pâte sablée, French rich shortcrust pastry.
-If you have a food processor, it takes only a few whizzes to create a ball of dough.
+If you have a food processor, it takes only a few whizzes to create a ball of dough out of flour, butter, sugar and an egg.

 If not, you can do it all by hand because pâte sablée does not require any of the ice-cold butter nonsense: it's very accommodating.
 You can also roll it out and cut the biscuits straight away, without chilling the pastry.

-rose raspberry cookies cuisinefiend.com
+dried raspberry crumbs cuisinefiend.com

 Stiff buttercream for sandwich biscuits

-This is the best and the easiest stiff buttercream formula and your filling will last a good few days even outside the fridge.
-Clarified butter or beurre noisette mixed with sugar and flavourings turns into fluffy frosting after only a few minutes of beating with electric mixer.
+Its base is clarified butter or beurre noisette mixed with icing sugar and flavourings: vanilla and rose water.
+It turns into fluffy frosting after only a few minutes of beating with electric mixer.
 It thickens fast once you stop beating so make a batch and use it in your biscuits promptly.

 Fancy Valentine trimmings

-rose and raspberry Valentine biscuits
+rose and raspberry heart biscuits cuisnefiend.com

-Servings: 2 dozen cookies, depending on sizeTime: 45 minutes
+Servings: makes 2 dozen biscuitsTime: 45 minutes

 INGREDIENTS